cpjobling/eglm03-textbook/content/handouts/csd/index.md

-# Control System Design Methods, Compensation Strategies and Design Criteria<sup>1</sup>
+# Control System Design Methods, Compensation Strategies and Design Criteria

 Adapted from DiSteffano, Stubberud and Williams, “Feedback and Control Systems”, 2nd Ed., Schaum’s Outline Series, McGraw & Hill, 1989.

+This document is available as a single PDF file: [csd.pdf](csd.pdf).

 ## Table of Contents